msyagami/sy-2021-presentation/README.md

-# sy-2021-presentation-backend
+# sy-2021-presentation

 Welcome to my demo of SY 2020-2021 portfolio!

-Frontend repo is [here](https://github.com/msyagami/sy-2021-presentation-backend).
+Backend repo is [here](https://github.com/msyagami/sy-2021-presentation-backend).
 And preview is [available here](https://msyagami-sy-2021-presentation.vercel.app/).

 ## ⬇ Installing

-You will need [NodeJS](https://nodejs.org/en/) version 12 and above installed.
+You will need [NodeJS](https://nodejs.org/en/) version 14 and above installed.

 You will also need [a Strapi application](https://strapi.io/documentation) running to provide the information to be displayed.